 Place a deep saucepan on high heat between 340-360°F. Heat the frying oil before frying the fish for three minutes on each side.
 Remove from the heat when the pieces are golden brown, but make sure they are fully cooked.

 Tip: Oils with high smoke points that can be used for deep frying include avocado oil, coconut oil, and lard.
+Make sure you have hot oil ready before adding the battered fish.
+You can also use an air fryer to prepare the fish, but you might need to add a little bit of cooking oil in the batter.

 Move them to a serving plate to be served with the zucchini fries and tartar sauce.
 These also pair well with other keto-friendly sauces of your choice.